 Early Life

-George Rosenberg Roberts was born on September 14, 1943, in Houston, Texas, into a Jewish family.
-He attended Culver Military Academy, where he received the "Man of the Year" Award in 1998.
-Roberts then pursued higher education at Claremont McKenna College, graduating in 1966, and later at the University of California, Hastings College of the Law, earning his J.D. in 1969.
+George Roberts was born on September 14, 1943, in Houston, Texas, to a Jewish family.
+He graduated from Culver Military Academy in 1962 and later attended Claremont McKenna College, earning his Bachelor of Arts in 1966.
+Roberts furthered his education at the University of California, Hastings College of the Law, graduating in 1969.

 Rise to Success